wxWidgets/Phoenix/ext/README.txt

 =============

-This folder holds the source for external projects used by Phoenix, (currently just wxWidgets) as git submodules.
+This folder holds the source for external projects used by Phoenix, (currently wxWidgets and NanoSVG) as git submodules.
 This allows Phoenix to use a specific revision of the code in the other projects and not depend on the developer fetching the correct version of the code on their own.